yorikvanhavre/FreeCAD-manual/working_with_freecad/preparing_models_for_3d_printing.md

 ![the lego brick in slic3r](http://www.freecadweb.org/wiki/images/9/9c/Exercise_meshing_03.jpg)

-When we export G-code from Slic3r, we can also reimport it into FreeCAD using menu **File -> Import**, to check, for example,that there weren't any scale change.
+After we export G-code from Slic3r, we can also reimport it into FreeCAD using menu **File -> Import**, to check, for example, that there weren't any scale change.
 The imported G-code might not be at the same location than our original model, because Slic3r might have moved it to a more convenient location, such as the center of the print zone.
 On the image below, the G-code path was moved back to the original location, and we can check that it fits perfectly the original object:

 ![the reimported g-code](http://www.freecadweb.org/wiki/images/b/b1/Exercise_meshing_04.jpg)